BaguetteBoiTuna/NTPU/2024-10-09-foundations-of-deep-learning.md

 ---

+## Artificial Neural Networks (ANN)

+Artificial Neural Networks (ANNs) are the foundation of deep learning, inspired by the way biological neural networks in the human brain function.
+ANNs consist of layers of interconnected nodes (neurons), where each connection has an associated weight.
+These networks are capable of learning complex relationships in data by adjusting the weights based on the error of their predictions.

+### Key Components

+- **Input Layer**: Receives the raw data as input, where each node represents a feature of the data.
+- **Hidden Layers**: Layers between the input and output layers where computations occur.
+These layers extract and learn features from the input data through non-linear transformations.
+- **Output Layer**: Produces the final output, which could be a prediction, classification, or other form of result depending on the task.

+### Learning Process

+- **Forward Propagation**: The input data is passed through the network layer by layer to generate an output.
+- **Backpropagation**: The network adjusts the weights of the connections to minimize the error between the predicted output and the actual output.
+This is done by propagating the error backward through the network and updating weights using optimization techniques such as gradient descent.

+### Types of Neural Networks

+- **Feedforward Neural Networks (FNN)**: The simplest type of ANN, where information moves in one direction—from the input layer to the output layer.
+There are no cycles or loops.
+- **Convolutional Neural Networks (CNN)**: Primarily used for image processing tasks.
+CNNs apply convolutional layers to automatically detect spatial hierarchies in images.
+- **Recurrent Neural Networks (RNN)**: Designed to handle sequential data, such as time-series or text.
+RNNs have connections that form directed cycles, allowing information to persist.
+- **Generative Adversarial Networks (GANs)**: Consist of two neural networks (a generator and a discriminator) that compete against each other, often used for generating realistic data, such as images.

+Artificial Neural Networks form the basis of modern deep learning approaches, enabling machines to learn and make decisions from vast amounts of data in an automated and intelligent manner.

+---

 ## Types of Machine Learning

 Machine learning can be broadly categorized into three types: supervised learning, unsupervised learning, and reinforcement learning.
 Each type serves a different purpose and uses distinct approaches for training models.